-Social Security Disability Appeal Wait Times Increase With Every Case Transfer
+How Pandemic Closings Impacted Social Security Disability Appeal Wait Times

 Disability Appeal Hearing Wait Times In All 50 States

-- 49% of claimants get approved for benefits after pleading their case before a judge
+- 45% of claimants win benefits after pleading their case before a judge.

-- 41% get denied disability during their appeals hearing
+- 34% are denied disability during their appeals hearing.

-- Judges dismiss 9.4% of cases at this stage (typically, because the claimant passed away or fails to appear for their hearing)
+- Judges dismiss 21% of cases at this stage (typically, because an applicant passed away or fails to appear).

-- Hawaii has the highest approval rates for those at the Social Security disability appeal hearing stage (72%) and the longest wait for court dates (13.5 months)
+- Hawaii has the highest approval rates for those at the Social Security disability appeal hearing stage (58%).

-- Kansas has the lowest approval rates for Social Security disability appeals (31%)
+- Rhode Island has the lowest approval rates for Social Security disability appeals (19%).

-- Minnesota has the fastest wait times for appeals hearings in 2021 at just 6 months
+- New Hampshire has the shortest wait for appeals hearings at just 7 months.

-Our interactive infographic below shows the average wait times in all 50 states as of December 2021.
+Our interactive map below shows average wait times in all 50 states as of December 2022.

 You May Qualify for Legal Assistance

 Want your Social Security disability appeal heard faster?
-We can connect you with an experienced lawyer who can potentially speed up your case review.
-Getting an attorney to file your disability claim makes you nearly 3x more likely to get benefits.
-Those who file using legal assistance through our website typically qualify for $10,000 in lump-sum backpay as well as monthly benefits.
+We can connect you with a lawyer who may be able to speed things up for you.
+Having an attorney file your claim makes you nearly 3x more likely to get benefits.
+Those who file with expert help through our website typically qualify for $13,000+ in back pay as well as monthly benefits.

-All lawyers in our network provide contingency-based help.
-In other words, if the SSA won’t award you benefits, you pay the lawyer $0 for helping you.
-A lawyer can also handle your appeal in court on your behalf so you don’t have to appear before a judge or testify.
-And if a lawyer does help you win, then you’ll only pay a small, one-time fee.
+All lawyers in our network charge nothing for helping you unless you get a cash settlement.
+In other words, if the SSA won’t award you benefits, you pay the lawyer $0.
+And if a lawyer does help you win, then you’ll only pay one small fee.